rlcode/reinforcement-learning/Code 1. Grid World/README.md

 <br/>

-1. Dynamic Programming
+## Dynamic Programming
 1. Policy Iteration
 2. Value Iteration

 <br/>

-2. Reinforcement Learning Fundamental Algorithms
+## Reinforcement Learning Fundamental Algorithms
-    1. Monte-Carlo
+3. Monte-Carlo
-    2. SARSA
+4. SARSA
-    3. Q-Learning
+5. Q-Learning

 <br/>

+## Futher Reinforcement Learning Algorithms
 we have changed Grid World so the obstacles are moving.
 To solve this problem, we have to use function approximator.
 We used Neural Network as function approximator.